WHERE SHOULD YOU STAY IN THE BEAUTIFUL CITY OF ROME?

 The breakfast served here is also very good.
 There’s a great selection of hot food, as well as fresh fruits and breakfast cereals, which were all delicious.
 Most importantly, they serve chocolate pastries – which is the most crucial part of a healthy breakfast… after coffee of course!

 Via Vittoria Colonna, 28, 00193 Roma RM | www.hoteldiplomatic.it

-Thanks you for reading my post on the places I’ve stayed in ancient Rome.
-I absolutely love this city, and would happily return time and time again, as I still have so much more to see.
-I feel like I have shared two great options for you on possible places to stay while your here, which will accomodate different budgets.
-I know that over time, this list will definitely grow as I know I will head back here.
+Thank you for reading my post on the places I’ve stayed in the ancient city of Rome.
+I absolutely love it here, and would happily return time and time again, as I still have so much more to see.
+I feel like I have shared two great options for you on possible places to stay while you’re here, which will accommodate different budgets.
+I know that over time, this list will definitely grow as I know I will be returning to Rome, being that it’s my favourite city.
 Have you been to Rome before?
 Where would you recommend I stayed on my next visit?
 Let me know in the comments below.